kenpat06/credit-suisse-crowd-funding/README.md

 To change the administration web service port number, use the following argument

     > sbt run -admin.port=:10000

+There is a bug in [SBT somewhere and launch programs with arguments from the command line](http://stackoverflow.com/questions/13309738/sbt-run-with-cli-arguments-from-shell).
+I found the following command, worked for me on Mac OS X

+    > sbt "run-main uk.co.xenonique.clients.cs.crowdfund.loan.CrowdSourceServerApp  -admin.port=:10000"

 For my project, I worked with [IntelliJ IDEA 2016.2.4](https://www.jetbrains.com/idea/)